floswald/NumericalMethods/slides/why-julia/why-julia.md

 --

-3. You (will) read and evaluate papers that use computational methods
+3. You (will) read and evaluate papers that use computational methods.

 --